 Hugging Face Spaces are pretty useful, some of them are very fun to play with, just go to spaces from the upper bar and explore the trending spaces.

-Preview of Hugging Face Spaces
+Hugging Face Trending

 Besides your own activity – models, datasets, and spaces; you can navigate Hugging Face’s community models, datasets and spaces, also, you can search for a specific thing from the search form in the upper part of the website.